Skip to content

 Honest answer: usually no. Once the OS deletes the TikTok sandbox, the video files are gone unless something captured them earlier.
 Three things still worth trying:

-- Try a recovery tool with low expectations.
+3. Try a recovery tool with low expectations.
 Apps like Tenorshare and DiskDigger sometimes recover deleted media on Android, but iOS sandboxing makes recovery from an iPhone almost impossible without a backup.
-We tested one Android recovery tool on a Galaxy S22 and recovered only a couple of the deleted draft videos, both at lower resolution.
+Even on Android, these tools typically recover only a fraction of deleted draft videos, often at lower resolution.

 If none of those bring the file back, the draft is permanently gone.
 TikTok support can’t retrieve it because the file never reached their servers.